zaanposni/discord-masz/README.md

 ## 💻 Self Hosting (Development)

-### Configure
+### .NET

-- Using the `setup.py` script choose "local" deployment for best development experience.
-- If you're using an IDE, you can copy and paste your ` launchSettingsExample.json` file inside `Properties` if your C# solution to `launchSettings.json`. replacing the values to your testing variables.
+- If you're using an IDE like Visual Studio, you can copy and paste your ` launchSettingsExample.json` file inside `Properties` if your C# solution to `launchSettings.json`. replacing the values to your testing variables.
 On running the program, it will treat these as environmental variables.

 ### Angular